Compute

 An EPS API usually supports one or more actions.
 Table 2 lists actions supported by each API and dependencies of actions.

-Table 2 Actions and dependencies
+Table 2 APIs and actions

 API